This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - has been reported to the Australian Government for any reason;

-- has changed their mind about their Program – this includes students enrolled in preparatory or pathway programs, or students wanting to change to a Program outside their previous field of study;
+- has changed their mind about their program – this includes international students enrolled in preparatory or pathway programs, or international students wanting to change to a program outside their previous field of study;

 - finds the distance from their place of residence to the campus of study is problematic;